new-mikha/HG-UV79/README.md

 other errors.
 Also, the radio model is subject to change, in regard to either software, hardware, or any other charactertics.**

-**Please note that it's not a direct translation - it's more like *How-To*'s for English-speaking users.** View the scan of the original manual in the `original-manual-scan` directory.
+**Please note also that it's not a direct translation - it's more like *How-To*'s for English-speaking users.** You can view the scan of the original manual in the `original-manual-scan` directory.

-## How-to's, specs, pics
+## How-To's, specs, pics

 ### - First things first - how to switch the interface to English